Skip to main content

 Method 1: Machine Panel

-• Hover over green dot: Shows detailed status information
+• Hover over the indicator dot: Shows detailed status information

 • View metrics: Uptime, CPU usage, memory usage